 Kosher salt and freshly ground black pepperto taste

-Paprika for sprinklingoptional; skip this if you are using other seasonings
+Paprika or crumbled cooked bacon for sprinklingoptional; skip this if you are using other seasonings

 Add the mayonnaise, Dijon mustard, hot sauce, shallot, salt and pepper.
-Pulse the mixture if you want it to be a bit coarse, let it run if you are looking for super smooth.
-Or if you prefer, mash in a bowl with a fork until smooth and well blended.
+Mash everything in the bowl with a fork until smooth and well blended.
+If you are using a food processor, pulse the mixture if you want it to be a bit coarse, let it run if you are looking for super smooth.

 You can simply scoop the filling into the egg whites with a spoon, or for prettier deviled eggs transfer the yolk mixture to a pastry bag or sturdy zipper top bag fitted with a generous sized piping tip and pipe the mixture into the egg white halves.
-You can also just fill a sturdy zipper top bag with the mixture, cut a little 1/4-inch hole in one corner if you don’t have a tip.
-Sprinkle with paprika.
+Sprinkle with paprika or top with crumbled bacon, or whatever you like!